 After installation you can start F-Droid immediately.
 Initially the list of apps will be empty.
 F-Droid must first download a list of the currently available apps from the server.
 This may take a few seconds.
 After that you can type in NewPipe in the search field.
 In the search result tap the Install button to install NewPipe.

 If you tap Run, NewPipe starts up and with a red search bar at the top and an otherwise completely white screen.
 Type in the name of your desired song or artist to search.

 In the default 'main' setting, YouTube videos played with NewPipe will stop when the phone screen is off, but if you tap those 3 dots and then select Switch to background your video will continue to play even when the screen is off.

-One of the main selling points of the YouTube Red subscription service is that it provides offline and background access to content.
-For a monthly fee of $9.99, you get access to these features, as well as an ad-free YouTube experience.
+One of the main selling points of the new YouTube Premium (formerly Red) subscription service is that it provides offline and background access to content.
+For a monthly fee of $11.99, you get access to these features, as well as an ad-free YouTube experience.

 Let us know in the comments if you know of any other ways to listen to YouTube with the screen off.